 As a part of a qualitative assessment of whether a customer is in default, the Bank considers a variety of instances that may indicate unlikeliness to pay.
 The Bank's definition of default is aligned with the non-performing loan criteria as prescribed in BSP Circular No. 941.
 Defaults refer to loans, investments, receivables, or any financial asset, even without any missed contractual payments, that satisfy any of the following conditions (1) impaired under existing accounting standards, (2) classified as doubtful or loss, (3) in litigation, (4) and/or there is evidence that full repayment of principal and interest is unlikely without foreclosure of collateral, if any.
 All other loans, even if not considered impaired, shall be considered non-performing if any principal and/or interest are unpaid for more than ninety (90) days from contractual due date, or accrued interests for more than ninety (90) days have been capitalized, refinanced, or delayed by agreement.
-Microfinance and other small loans with similar credit characteristics shall be considered non-performing after contractual due date or after it has become past due.
 Restructured loans shall be considered non-performing.
 However, if prior to restructuring, the loans were categorized as performing, such classification shall be retained.
 Defaults are characterized by financial assets that have objective evidence of impairment at the reporting date and as such classified under Stage 3 ECL treatment.